 On the other side, Article 144 of the same law suggests that Female and male sex cells, as well as an embryo frozen by the cryopreservation process, can be used for artificial fertilization.
 The time of conservation is set by established protocol, according to the couple’s wishes.

 The Georgian Surrogacy Laws can be found on the Parliament of Georgia’s website.
 The legislation is written in the Georgian Language.
 So, you can always speak to our professionals at Surrogacy Consultancy to gain more knowledge in the same regard.

 How can we help?

-At Surrogacy consultancy, we got some of the best legal professionals from the ART domain to help you through every legal hassle related to surrogacy in Georgia.
+At Surrogacy Consultancy, we have some of the best legal professionals from the ART domain to help you through every legal hassle related to surrogacy in Georgia.
 Over the years, we have helped and supported thousands of couples in realizing their parenthood dreams, in an ethical way.

-Connect with one of our client coordinators for a free consultation today!
+Connect with one of our client coordinators for consultation today!